gyulanemeth/bluefox.email/email-sending-concepts/bounce.md

 ---
-title: Email Bounces | BlueFox Email
+title: Bounces | BlueFox Email
 description: An email bounce occurs when an email is rejected by the recipient's server and returned to the sender, impacting deliverability and sender reputation.
 thumbnail: /assets/glossary/email-sending-glossary.png
 sidebar: false